Compare credit cards for 2024: Over 120 cards crunched and rated

 • Protection on your spending Another great benefit of using a credit card is that you’ll get purchase protection.
 Section 75 of the Consumer Credit Act applies to credit card purchases of over £100 and up to £30,000.
 Purchase protection means your card provider is jointly liable with the retailer if you don’t get what you paid for.

 • Spend fee-free abroad Some credit cards won’t charge foreign transaction fees when you spend on them abroad, making them a great option if you’re off on holiday.
 You might not have to pay a cash withdrawal fee overseas either.
-But note that you’ll usually still pay interest from the date of the transaction, so cash withdrawals on a credit card are best avoided.
+But note that you’ll usually still pay interest from the date of the transaction, so cash withdrawals on a credit card should be avoided.

 How to find the right credit card for you